UPDATE: 7 September 2020

 Advice for students currently overseas

 Deakin offers a range of support to assist students located overseas with their online study.
-You can read about these services online at Succeeding online (Link to be provided).
+You can read about these services online at Succeeding online.

 I am currently overseas, will I be able to enter Australia? [updated 24 June]

 Only Australian citizens, residents and immediate family members can travel to Australia.
 All travellers returning to Australia are required by the Federal Government to serve a quarantine period of 14 days.